1994 All-America college football team

-The 1994 College Football All-America Team is composed of the following All-American Teams: Associated Press, United Press International, Football Writers Association of America, American Football Coaches Association, Walter Camp Foundation, Scripps-Howard, The Sporting News and Football News.
+The 1994 All-America college football team is composed of the following All-American Teams: Associated Press, United Press International, Football Writers Association of America, American Football Coaches Association, Walter Camp Foundation, Scripps-Howard, The Sporting News and Football News.

 The College Football All-America Team is an honor given annually to the best American college football players at their respective positions.
 The original usage of the term All-America seems to have been to such a list selected by football pioneer Walter Camp in the 1890s.
-The NCAA officially recognizes All-Americans selected by the AP, AFCA, FWAA, WCFF, and TSN to determine Consensus All-Americans.
+The NCAA officially recognizes All-Americans selected by the AFCA, AP, FN, FWAA, TSN, UPI, and WCFF to determine Consensus All-Americans.